orianna-zzo/dockerfile-repo/alpine-bash-docker/README.md

 #### From Dockerfile

-You can build from the Dockerfile.
+You can build it from the Dockerfile.
 Default base image: alpine:latest

 ```shell